Strategic Procurement Division

 • All invoices shall be submitted to the address listed on the City of Houston purchase order.

-• If you elect not to respond to the solicitation, please sign and indicate that on the solicitation, and return it to return the Buyer along with the reason(s).
+• If Vendors elect not to respond to the solicitation, please sign and indicate that on the solicitation, and return it to return the Buyer along with the reason(s).

-• Submission or attachment of QUOTATION FORMS containing your terms and/or conditions is not acceptable, and may result in your response being considered non-responsive.
+• Submission or attachment of quotation forms containing Vendor’s terms and/or conditions is not acceptable, and may result in the response being considered nonresponsive.

 • The City of Houston’s standard payment term is to pay 30 days after receipt of invoice or receipt of goods or services, whichever is later, according to the requirements of the Texas Prompt Payment Act (Tx.
 Gov’t Code, Ch.
 2251).
 However, the City will pay in less than 30 days in return for an early payment discount from vendor as follows: